hmcts/ccd-docker/PostgresV11.md

 ```
 docker exec -it a210d7e11a5b  /usr/bin/pg_dumpall -U  postgres  > dumpfile
 ```
-* get your container id of the V11 DB for instance: 36a8eb5cccba
+* Get the container id of the V11 DB for instance: 36a8eb5cccba
 ```
 docker ps | grep compose_ccd-shared-database_1-V11
 ````
-* copy the dumpfile to the V11 container DB
+* Copy the dumpfile to the V11 container DB
 ```
 docker cp dumpfile 36a8eb5cccba:/home
 ```